DavidDelannoyDeveloppement/8-single-price-grid-component-master/README.md

 Users should be able to:

-- View the optimal layout depending on their device's screen size
+- View the optimal layout for the component depending on their device's screen size
-- See hover states for interactive elements
+- See a hover state on desktop for the Sign Up call-to-action

 ### Screenshot